TechnoLatopumi/React-Markdown-Previewer/README.md

 ### This is my Project for Front End Libraries Certification

 to use this project :
-- You need to download extra modules
+###You need to download extra modules!
-- check components section in src folders
-- check all the import in every component files and install all of them
+check components section in src folders then check all the import in every component files and install all of them
 - npm install
 - npm marked
 - then check link below to install all the needed icon